mkranz/elegy/README.md

 # Hosting

-The app is available at http://localhost:5173/elegy/
+The app is available at http://localhost:5173/elegy/ for development or http://localhost:4173/elegy/ for production preview.

 Local development is done over http.
 To enable https for local development we can use [basicSsl](https://github.com/vitejs/vite-plugin-basic-ssl) + [https](https://v4.vitejs.dev/config/server-options.html#server-https) (see comments in vite.config for details).
 However the PWA will NOT be available with self-signed certificates..